-The MPO will begin work with coordinating agency on a comprehensive update to the Greenway Plan for the metropolitan planning area in FY 2021.
+The MPO will continue to be the coordinating agency that updates the Greenway Plan for the metropolitan planning area in FY 2022 and beyond.

-The currently adopted Boone and Winnebago County Greenways Map (4th version) and its companion Greenways Planning Document were completed in late 2015.
-The plan provides information environmental / preservation related property acquisitions, floodplains, steep slopes, and other technical GIS information.
-The Boone and Winnebago County Greenways displays emphasis regarding transportation planning & environmental linkages.
+The currently adopted Boone and Winnebago County Greenways Map (fifth version) and its companion Greenways Planning Document were completed in early 2021.
+The plan provides information environmental- and preservation-related property acquisitions, floodplains, steep slopes, and other technical GIS information.
+The Boone and Winnebago County Greenways displays emphasis regarding transportation planning and environmental linkages (PEL).

-During FY 2021, staff will continue to update GIS data layers and coordinate with the MPO Technical Committee, Winnebago County GIS, the RPC Environmental Committee, other partner agencies, and the general public to continue this planning effort.
-As part of this process, the MPO will begin to develop digital and interactive versions of the greenways map for access on the MPO website.
-The development of an interactive digital version of the regional Greenways Map will be pursued in FY 2021 and future updates to the map and plan will be a major work activity in this element.
+During FY 2022, staff will continue to update GIS data layers and coordinate with the MPO Technical Committee, Winnebago County GIS, the RPC Environmental Committee, other partner agencies, and the general public to continue this planning effort.
+As part of this process, the MPO will continue to maintain the interactive versions of the greenways map for access on the MPO website.
+The development of an interactive digital version of the regional Greenways Map was pursued during the FY 2021 update process.